jvschepe/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 status:
   icon: #☕️
 ---
 I am associate professor at the department of Electronics and Informatics ([ETRO](http://etrovub.be/)) and the AI supported modelling in clinical sciences ([AIMS](http://aims.research.vub.be/)) at Vrije Universiteit Brussel.
 I work on the development of novel biomarkers for cognitive impairment, mainly for multiple sclerosis and Alzheimer’s disease, and explore novel treatments.
-You can contact me at jeroen dot van dot schependom at vub.be

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.